olimorris/onedarkpro.nvim/README.md

-  bold = true, -- Use the themes opinionated bold styles? italic = true, -- Use the themes opinionated italic styles? underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles?
+  bold = true, -- Use the themes opinionated bold styles? italic = true, -- Use the themes opinionated italic styles? underline = true, -- Use the themes opinionated underline styles? undercurl = true -- Use the themes opinionated undercurl styles?
 }
 ```